pd-projects/hugo-puredata.info/content/objects/tabread.md

 description: "read a number from a table"
 bref: "read a number from a table"
 draft: false
+categories: ["object"]
-categories: ["object", "Arrays & Tables"]
+pd-category: "Arrays & Tables"
 ---

 ### [tabread]